 Award for Culinary Excellence

-Six top Nova Scotia Community College (NSCC) culinary graduates have been selected to receive the 2020 Lieutenant Governor’s Award for Culinary Excellence.
+Six top Nova Scotia Community College (NSCC) culinary graduates have been selected to receive the 2021 Lieutenant-Governor’s Award for Culinary Excellence.

 The award for culinary excellence recognizes a graduating student from each NSCC campus offering culinary programming.
 From the six award recipients, one recipient will receive the top honour, a medal for culinary excellence.
-The awards will be presented by the lieutenant governor at a ceremony at Government House this fall, at which time the medal recipient will also be announced.
+The awards will be presented by the Lieutenant-Governor at a ceremony at Government House this summer, at which time the medal recipient will also be announced.